quozd/awesome-dotnet/README.md

 * [elmah.io](https://elmah.io) - Cloud logging for .NET web applications using ELMAH.
 Find bugs before you go live.
 Powerful search, API, integration with Slack, GitHub, Visual Studio and more. **[[Free for OSS](https://elmah.io/sponsorship/opensource)]** **[$]**
 * [BugSnag](https://docs.bugsnag.com/platforms/dotnet/) - Logs errors.
 Includes useful diagnostic info like stack trace, session, release, etc. Has a free tier. **[Free for OSS][$]**
 * [ZeroLog](https://github.com/Abc-Arbitrage/ZeroLog) - ZeroLog is a zero-allocation .NET logging library.
 It provides basic logging capabilities to be used in latency-sensitive applications, where garbage collections are undesirable.
+* [Diol](https://github.com/Dotnet-IO-logger/core) - Diol is free and open-source Visual Studio extension to monitor and analize http, aspnet and entity framework logs in realtime.

 ## Machine Learning and Data Science
 * [Infer.NET](https://dotnet.github.io/infer/) - A framework for running Bayesian inference in graphical models.
 It can also be used for probabilistic programming.